ktzrbn/vjwp2/pages/nathan-marcus-adler.md

 ## Bibliography

 <p>
-<em>Des Israeliten Liebe zum Vaterlande: Eine Predigt zur Feier des Geburtstages seiner Majestät des Königs Wilhelm IV</em>.
-Hanover: In Commission in der Helwing’schen Hofbuchhandlung, 1836.
+<a href="/items/vjwp_135.html"><em>Des Israeliten Liebe zum Vaterlande: Eine Predigt zur Feier des Geburtstages seiner Majestät des Königs Wilhelm IV</em>.
+Hanover: In Commission in der Helwing’schen Hofbuchhandlung, 1836.</a>
 </p>
 <p>
 <em>Hamishah Humshey Torah va’Aleyhem Yairu Urim Gedolim</em>.
 Vilna: Romm, 1912.
 </p>
 <p>
-<em>The Morning and Evening Sacrifice; How to be Represented in these Days, with Special Reference to the Claims of Deaf Mutes in the Jewish Community.
-A Sermon Delivered in the Great Synagogue, Duke’s Place, on January 28, 5625. </em>London: Wertheimer, 1865.
+<a href="/items/vjwp_136.html"><em>The Morning and Evening Sacrifice; How to be Represented in these Days, with Special Reference to the Claims of Deaf Mutes in the Jewish Community.
+A Sermon Delivered in the Great Synagogue, Duke’s Place, on January 28, 5625. </em>London: Wertheimer, 1865.</a>
 </p>
 <p>
-<em>The Second Day of the Festivals: A Sermon at the New Synagogue, Great St. Helen’s, on the Second Day of Passover, 5628</em>.
-London: Trübner, 1868.
+<a href="/items/vjwp_137.html"><em>The Second Day of the Festivals: A Sermon at the New Synagogue, Great St. Helen’s, on the Second Day of Passover, 5628</em>.
+London: Trübner, 1868.</a>
 </p>

 <!-- only the space goes after this line -->